Case study: How O2 nails it on social media

 5. React to relevant viral content

-O2 actively supports England Rugby team.
+O2 actively supports the England Rugby team.
 So any hype around them is something O2 pays close attention to.
 That is why when a piece of content where Harry Westlake, the kid passionately singing the anthem before the game, went viral on social media, O2 was quick to notice that and take action.
-They asked him to become an official interviewer for the England Rugby team, and created entertaining videos that attracted plenty of viewers.
+They asked him to become an official interviewer for the England Rugby team and created entertaining videos that attracted plenty of viewers.

 You can watch it here: https://amp.twimg.com/v/45dbc228-7d25-4335-9aaf-27405a8d4bb2

-In the interview with Kristian Lorenzon, Head Of Social at O2, he said that it is important for brands to be prepared to situations such as this one, and react straight away.
+In the interview with Kristian Lorenzon, Head Of Social at O2, he said that it is important for brands to be prepared for situations such as this one, and react straight away.
 This is the lesson to take: monitor what's going on in your field (or in this case, in the field you managed to connect to your product) with a social media monitoring tool like Awario, react fast, and take advantage of that!
 As Kristian said in the interview, the company these days should be a bit like a news agency.

 Now let's recap what we've learned from the O2's social media strategy: